Gender Discrimination In The Workplace

 being a victim of sexual advances, requests for sexual favors, or other verbal or physical harassment of a sexual nature

-being rejected for a job opportunity, forced out on leave of absence, or given fewer assignments because you’re pregnant
+being rejected for a job opportunity, forced out on a leave of absence, or given fewer assignments because you’re pregnant

 Other times, a certain company policy does not mention anything about gender, and may not have been put in place for the purpose of keeping women out of certain vacancies, but ends up having that end result.